 Iris of the Earth

-Iris of the Earth is a striking tribute to Yellowstone’s Grand Prismatic Spring that blends the timeless, epic Americana of Aaron Copland with "otherworldly" modern textures.
-Scored for twelve brass and four percussionists, the work juxtaposes searing tuttis and syncopated rhythms with ethereal effects like water gongs and bowed vibraphone to capture the ancient, alien beauty of the landmark.
-This versatile opener offers a sophisticated soundscape that showcases both the technical precision and the atmospheric depth of a modern brass ensemble.
+A striking tribute to Yellowstone’s Grand Prismatic Spring that blends the epic Americana of Aaron Copland with "otherworldly" modern textures.
+A versatile opener that offers a sophisticated soundscape that showcases both the technical precision and the atmospheric depth of a modern brass ensemble.

 Interactive Score Preview